Articles in Category: Managing Email

 Articles discussing how to manage email – from creating accounts, filing messages, and just generally using email effectively.

-If you send email to an invalid address or a closed account, usually you’ll get a bounce back.
-Usually.
-But you cannot count on bounces.
+If you send email to an invalid address or a closed account, you may get a bounce back.
+You just can’t count on it.

-Edit a reply before sending it to clean up your message, remove email addresses, and more.
+Edit a reply before sending it.
+Clean up your message, remove email addresses, and more.

 It can be a challenge to delete multiple emails.
 I’ll look at some of the concepts and techniques used by various email programs to make it easier.

 Internet and online petitions seem like a quick and easy way to make a statement.
 Unfortunately, they’re often ineffectual, and at worst, they do harm.

 I get reports of people who have lost the contents of their inbox.
 We’ll look at a couple of common causes and resolutions.

 Changes you’ve made to a document that was emailed to you can easily disappear.
 Let’s avoid that.